CloudKlass/Azure-Admin/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ## Task 2: Review and assign a built-in Azure role

-In this task, you will review the built-in roles and assign the VM Contributor role to a member of the Help Desk.
+In this task, you will review the built-in roles and assign the VM Contributor role to a member of the IT Lab Administrators.
 Azure provides a large number of [built-in roles](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles).

 1. Select the **az104-mg1** management group.